swcarpentry/matlab-novice-inflammation/04-cond.md

 > in an array using these in-place operators.
 Do you think that
 > the result is more or less readable than the original?

-The last step is to turn our data into something we can see and make sense of.
-As in previous lessons, we need to first get the data in memory:

 Currently, our script `analyze.m` reads in data, analyzes it, and saves plots of the results.
 If we would rather display the plots interactively,